Deep Submillimeter and Radio Observations in the SSA22 Field. III. Multiwavelength Identifications and Properties of the 850 $\mu$m-selected Submillimeter Galaxies: SED-fitting

 \subsubsection{Configuration}

 The CIGALE configuration models and parameter settings adopted in our work are summarized in Table~\ref{tab:tab4_cigale_set}.

 We adopt the \textit{sfh2exp} model with a double exponential star formation history (SFH).
 By setting the mass fraction of the second burst, we determine whether the model experiences one or two star formation events, with the latter including one long-term star formation and one recent burst.
-Previous studies suggest that SMGs may undergo multiple intense star formation episodes \citep{michalowski2010}.
-Both simulations and main-sequence models indicate that double SFHs provide a more likely description, regardless of whether galaxies evolve through mergers or in isolation \citep{michalowski2014, speagle2014}.
-An exponentially declining SFH also consistent with true values \citep{michalowski2014}.
+Previous studies suggest that SMGs may undergo multiple intense star formation episodes, and an exponentially declining SFH also consistent with true values \citep{michalowski2014}.
+Both simulations and main-sequence models indicate that double SFHs provide a more likely description, regardless of whether galaxies evolve through mergers or in isolation \citep{speagle2014}.

 We employ the initial mass function (IMF) model from \citet{chabrier2003} and adopt the simple stellar population (SSP) templates from \citet{bc03}.
 The SSP models incorporate all phases of stellar evolution from zero-age main sequence to thermally pulsating asymptotic giant branch (TP-AGB) stages for low- and intermediate-mass stars, and core-carbon ignition for massive stars.
 The stellar models effectively constrain galaxy properties including star formation history, metallicity, and dust mass.